israellevin/marmalade/README.md

 ### Producing Audio

-The generator function should be able to produce any kind of audio, synthesized or sampled - a single note, a bar, a riff, and silences of different durations.
+The generator should be able to produce any kind of audio, synthesized or sampled - a single note, a bar, a riff, and silences of different durations.
 One way to acheive this is to give the generator instances access to the player's sound system, and let them write raw audio data to it.
 This is certainly the most versatile and efficient way to produce audio, but it's also harder to code and debug.
 Other options include:
 - **[Mégra](https://megra-doc.readthedocs.io/en/latest/tutorial/organizing-sound/)** just looks awesome.
 Requires Jack or PipeWire, but holy shit, it looks awesome.
 - **[Supercollider](https://supercollider.github.io/)** is very impressive, seems to be very widely supported and something of an industry standard.
 Seems to require more setup.
 - **[cl-patterns](https://github.com/defaultxr/cl-patterns)** is built on top of Supercollider and does it cooler and lispier.